 World Rabies Day is a great annual opportunity to increase awareness by holding an event, getting the media interested in your work and connecting with the wider rabies prevention community.

-The World Rabies Day 2018 theme is Rabies: Share the message.
-Save a life.
-This highlights the importance of education and awareness to prevent rabies.
+World Rabies Day highlights the importance of education and awareness to prevent rabies.
 You can use this at many levels to share different messages, from the policy-level message to governments to commit to the 2030 deadline, to community-level messages about vaccinating dogs and treating bite wounds, and dog bite prevention education for school children.

 Please register your event to share your work with others in the global rabies community and become part of the event map above.
 You can also download banners with this year’s theme.

-Sign up to our newsletter or follow us on Facebook or Twitter to stay updated on World Rabies Day activities for 2018, new resources, and the launch of the World Rabies Day Award 2018 nominations.
+Sign up to our newsletter or follow us on Facebook or Twitter to stay updated on World Rabies Day activities.